-where to donate in torontoIf you’re in the process of buying or selling a condo or house in Toronto, you’re likely taking the opportunity to purge: that lamp that doesn’t match your new couch, the lidless tupperware, the random textiles you brought back from your trip to Asia ten years ago and those clothes that you were sure you’d eventually fit back into.
-You don’t have to be a diagnosed hoarder to collect “stuff” – and moving is the perfect time to get rid of it once and for all.
+In the midst of a big purge?
+Whether you’re moving to a new home or simply trying to declutter the one you live in, we’ve got you.
+You don’t have to be a diagnosed hoarder to collect “stuff”.
+Whether it’s a set of lamps that don’t match your decor anymore, lidless Tupperware, random textiles you brought back from your trip to Asia ten years ago or clothes you’ve been hanging onto in case you ever fit back into them, moving is the perfect time to get rid of it once and for all.
 Here are our favourite places to help you part ways with the stuff you don’t want to pack:

 Where to Donate Unwanted Items in Toronto